JoshuaUrrutia/R_Workshop/docs/advanced_integrations.md

 final <- final[rowSums(is.na(final)) != ncol(final),]                # gets rid of na rows
 rownames(final) <- final[,1]                                         # renames row
 ```
+Now that we've merged Alana's correlation scores with the VIPER MR scores, let use another loop to create some new columns.
+This loop adds on a new column (named `direction.file_name`) for every VIPER MR column.
+There is some logic so that it assigns the value "same" if the MR is going in the same direction as Alana's AR correlation, and "different" if the MR score is in the opposite direction as the AR correlation.
 ```r
 for (file in file_list) {
   final[[paste("direction", file ,sep=".")]] <- ifelse((final$AR_Correlation * final[[file]] > 0),"same", "different")
 }
 ```
+And now we can save the dataframe:
 ```r
 write.table(final, "Alana_Correlation_VIPER_MR_overlap.txt", col.names = TRUE, row.names = FALSE, sep = '\t')
 ```

 ### Working with Uniprot Ids
 Data that we get back from proteomics, namely mass-spec data, often has Uniprot accession Ids and Uniprot gene names as identifiers.
 While there are many genes that have the same Uniprot and Ensembl gene name, there are a significant number of genes that have different identifiers.
-When integrating mass spec and HTS data, it is often desirable to convert gene identifiers to a common format.
+When integrating mass spec and HTS data, it is best to convert gene identifiers to a common format.
 We'll convert Uniprot gene names to Ensembl gene names, and integrate proteomics data with our RNA-seq.

 Download the BRD4 mass spec data, load it into R, and print out the Uniprot accession numbers: